-If Autotype Fixed Disk does not find your drive's parameters, you will need to fill this information in manually under the User category.
-This information may be in the manual that came with your system.
+If Autotype Fixed Disk does not find your drive's parameters, fill this information in manually under the User category.
+This information may be in the manual which came with your system.
 If not, contact your dealer or the hard drive manufacturer to fill in this category.

-If you are using a SCSI hard drive, select None and refer the documentation which came with the SCSI adapter.
+If you are using a SCSI hard drive, select None and refer to the documentation which came with the SCSI adapter.